 Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena provides some helpful tips for conducting oral interviews with your family members this holiday season so that you can record those family stories.
+In this blog article, Gena discusses several different types of dictionaries, providing links to online versions – and shows how they can help with your family history research.

 Have you ever started reading an old document or newspaper article about your ancestor and come across a word that made you scratch your head?
 Maybe there was a phrase your ancestor used in a piece of correspondence or their journal that you are curious about.
 I know there have been times when I come across an unfamiliar term – or even something I didn’t recognize as a word – and wondered what it meant.
 Words and their meanings from a different era can make understanding context difficult, and can lead you to make bad assumptions and wrong conclusions.
 It’s at times like these that you need to “look it up!” and break out some dictionaries.

 What dictionary might help?
 You’d be surprised at all the different types of dictionaries that exist that can help the family historian.
 You may be able to pick one up inexpensively at a library book sale or used book store – or there may be a free online version.